microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/Segments.md

 # {{ page.title }}

-Targeting the right audience is an essential task for marketers.
-Building segments in Marketing uses a powerful, easy-to-use logic builder that doesn’t require specialized knowledge of complex data structures and logical operators.
+Targeting the right audience is an essential task for Marketers.
+To build segments Marketers leverage a powerful, easy-to-use logic builder that doesn’t require specialized knowledge of complex data structures and logical operators.

  {% include series.md
     includetags="d365 marketing academy" includemethod="all"